 Both the FX-3600 and FX-6350 uses the AM3+ socket and is built based on 32-nm technology and the Vishera architecture.
-These processors can easily be considered the best AMD processor for gaming at this price level.
+These processors can easily be considered the best budget AMD processor for gaming under 100 USD.

-If you want to go the Intel route instead – which I don’t blame you for – an honorable mention is the Intel i3-6100, which only uses 51W and is built based on 14nm technology and fits to the LGA 1151 socket.
-It has only two cores and four threads, and it has a base clock of 3,7 GHz, which can not be turbo-boosted.
-It is based on the Intel Skylake architecture.
+If you want to go the Intel route instead – which I don’t blame you for – an honorable mention is the Intel Core i3-7100, which only uses 51W and is built based on 14nm technology and fits the LGA 1151 socket.
+It has only two cores and four threads, and it has a base clock of 3.9 GHz, which can not be turbo-boosted.
+It is based on the Intel Kaby Lake architecture.

 Best Mid-Range CPU